KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Glyph Verdicts
 - **E↓→♾→⚫ ⊘** — static potential, orientation forfeited, motion halted.
-- **C↑→⚫→🕳️ ⤈** — completed motion, integration beyond polarity, orientation fulfilled.
+- **C↑→⚫→🕳️ ⤈** — completed motion, saturation beyond polarity, orientation fulfilled.

 Structon is the precondition of all definable existence within the lattice.
 Within it, centropy faces the still root and completes the arc; entropy turns away and remains suspended.
 Only one motion finishes; the other waits.
 The claim that "coming undone" is liberation dissolves under its own structure.
 Motion, not morals, defines the end of the path.